 • - Heavier than pure walking pads

-The GoPlus 2-in-1 is the only model under $500 that lets you both walk and run.
-Fold the handlebar down for under-desk walking at up to 4 mph, or raise it for running at up to 7.5 mph.
-The 2.25HP brushless motor is the most powerful in our lineup, and the 265 lb weight capacity is the highest, signaling robust construction.
+The GoPlus 2-in-1 is the only model under $500 that handles both desk walking and genuine running.
+Fold the handlebar flat for under-desk use at up to 4 mph, or raise it for running at up to 7.5 mph — the 2.25HP brushless motor handles either mode without strain.
+At 265 lbs weight capacity, it is also the strongest option here for heavier users short of the DeerRun.

 Best for: Budget-conscious buyers who want both walking and running modes in a single machine.